zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 And flattened dependency trees come with a bunch of issues:

 1. modules can access packages they don't depend on
-2. the algorithm of flattenning a dependency tree is pretty complex
+2. the algorithm of flattening a dependency tree is pretty complex
 3. some of the packages have to be copied inside one project's _node_modules_ folder

 Furthermore, there are issues that Yarn doesn't plan to solve, like the disk space usage issue.